What is Brainspotting?

 Brain-based therapy is the fastest growing area of psychological health because of its proven ability to address issues that pure talking therapy can take years to resolve.
 It uniquely combines brain-based and talking therapies in what is called 'dual attunement'.
 In doing so, this therapy engages both hemispheres of the brain for a deeper, more intuitive and accelerated healing process.

-For more information on how I use Brainspotting to work with anxiety, depression, trauma, stress, grief, self-esteem, relocation and relationship issues, please have a look at those specific pages.
+For more information on how I use Brainspotting to work with anxiety, depression, trauma, stress, grief, self-esteem, relocation and attachment issues, please have a look at those specific pages.

 How does Brainspotting work?